-Household Water Wells Project: Seven Rivers received a $100,000 grant from USDA Rural Development for the fifth consecutive year.
-This very successful program, beginning in 2010, assisted 22 low income homeowners install or improve well systems by financing the well or repairs at 1% interest for up to 10 years.
-An additional 77 wells have been added in the last four years.
+Rural Decentralized Water System Program: Seven Rivers received a $200,000 grant from USDA Rural Development This very successful program, beginning in 2010, assisted 22 low income homeowners install or improve well systems by financing the well or repairs at 1% interest for up to 10 years.
+An additional 127 wells have been added since we started with this program.
+This year of 2021 we will be adding septic systems replaced or repaired to the program.
+This grant will help low-income families with replacing or repair wells or septic systems for better health and the environment.

 USDA Rural Development Pomegranate Project: Seven Rivers was awarded $150,000 Rural Business Enterprise Grant to purchase and Aril Extractor from Israel.
 The equipment arrived in 2015 and is housed in Pierce County.
 This project affects Southeast Georgia and Northern Florida.